 If you have questions about when you’re eligible for parole in Texas, the short answer is it depends on the offense you committed and the laws that were in effect when the offense was committed.

 An individual held in custody receives credit for his or her time in custody toward the parole eligibility date.
 For instance, if you were held in custody six months before receiving a 10-year prison sentence, you may be eligible for parole in most cases in one year, two months, and eight days.
 The six months you were in custody is typically subtracted from the established parole eligibility date (of about eight months from the sentencing date).

 What is Parole in Texas?

 Parole is considered the discretionary release of an individual from prison by the Texas Board of Pardons and Paroles.
 Parole enables the parolee to serve out the remainder of their prison sentence under community supervision.
 During parole, the parolee begins the task of integrating themselves into the community.

 The inmate seeking parole must understand the strict guidelines and requirements to be followed.
 A knowledgeable Texas parole attorney can maximize your chances of obtaining parole

 In most third, second, and first-degree felony cases, the inmate becomes parole-eligible after serving 25 percent of his or her sentence.

-However, certain “3g offenses” demand the inmate serve at least 50 percent of the calendar sentence before parole-eligibility is possible.
+However, certain “3g offenses” demand that the inmate serve at least 50 percent of the calendar sentence before parole eligibility is possible.